liebig/cron/README.md

 <a name="overview"></a>
 ## Overview

-You need
+TODO
-*   this package
+*   download this package
-*   to define a route with all cron job definations and closing with the `run()` method call
+*   define a route with all cron job definitions, closing with the `run()` method call
-*   a server or service which call the defined cron route every defined number of minutes (default is every minute) as normal web request (e.g. with wget)
+*   buy or rent a server or service which call the defined cron route every predefined number of minutes (default is every minute) as normal a web request (e.g. with wget)

-You don't need
+You don't have to
-*   to create Artisan commands
+*   ... create Artisan commands
-*   console access to your server
+*   ... own shell access to your server
-*   to run the regular cron route requests on the same machine where your Laravel site is located
+*   ... run the regular cron route requests on the same machine where your Laravel site is located
-*   to worry about (cron) job management anymore
+*   ... worry about (cron) job management anymore

 **NOTE**: If you have any trouble, questions or suggestions just open an issue.
 It would be nice to hear from you.